cellml/libcellml/docs/dev_building.rst

 Directory structure
 -------------------

 It is best to build libCellML outside of the source tree.
 To this end, create a build directory that is not the ``LIBCELLML_SRC`` directory.
 A sibling directory of ``LIBCELLML_SRC`` is a good choice, named something like ``build`` or ``libcellml-build``.
 The variable ``LIBCELLML_BUILD`` is used to refer to this build directory.

 ====================
 Configure with CMake
 ====================

 The first step is to use `CMake <https://cmake.org/>`_ to configure and generate build files for the libCellML library.
 Linux and MacOS use a command line interface, and under Windows there is an optional GUI.
 Note that CMake version 3.2 or later is required to configure libCellML.
-Instructions and information about installing CMake can be found on the `Setup <https://libcellml.readthedocs.io/en/latest/dev_setup.html>`_ page.
+Instructions and information about installing CMake can be found on the `Setup <devsetup_cmake>` page.

 -------------------------
 Command line Linux, MacOS
 -------------------------

 CMake can either be run through a simple text-based executable called ``ccmake``, or through the command line directly.
 There are instructions for both available from `here <https://cmake.org/runningcmake/>`_.
 Building libCellML requires that you set the configuration parameters as in the table below.

 .. include:: dev_configuration_options.rst